 While funding research continues to be our primary mission, the Foundation of Hope is taking steps to support effective mental health initiatives, and in so doing, raise community awareness of mental illness.
 Our “signature grant” focuses exclusively on young people and their mental health.

-The Foundation of Hope chose the UNC Psychiatry Pediatric Behavior Clinic (formerly Wake Pediatric Behavior Clinic) as our signature grant recipient and has granted $157,900 to the clinic since 2013.
+The Foundation of Hope chose the UNC Psychiatry Pediatric Behavior Clinic (formerly Wake Pediatric Behavior Clinic) as our signature grant recipient and has awarded $221,000 to the clinic since 2013.

 We have long applauded their unique, multi-fold approach to family health services as they provide comprehensive direct mental health services to underserved children and families as well as provide a training program for mental health professionals.